gcallah/work/chaps/weber.md

 Protestant training--technical and managerial.

-Weber does not hold that these are permanent tendencies – over time, other groups come to follow the “logic” of the capitalist economy as well.
+Weber does not hold that these are permanent tendencies – over time, other groups come to follow the "logic" of the capitalist economy as well.

 Catholics in the minority have not followed Jews, Chinese into business success.
 Protestants have been successful even in majority.